bibrakc/CCA-Simulator/Applications/Single_Source_Shortest_Path/README.md

 > `$ cmake --build build`

 - `-D THROTTLE=true/false`: for enabling throttle of diffusion to mitigate congestion.
 - `-D ANIMATION=true/false`: for recording and writing the simulation animation data.
+To be used by `../Analytics/Animations/cca_chip_active_status_animation.py`
+- `-D ACTIVE_PERCENT=true/false`: for recording and writing the simulation active status as percentage for each cycle.
+To be used by `../Analytics/Post_Processing/post_processing.py`
 - `-D MAXEDGESPERVERTEX=<int value>`: sets the max edges per vertex object before creating a new ghost vertex.
 - `-D VICINITY=<int value>`: sets the radius of allocation for the vicinity allocator.
 - `-D TERMINATION=true/false`: for running the termination detection algorithm or not.
 When it is false there won't be any ack messages for each action recieved and that way the overheads of termination can be calculated.
 This is for benchmarking purposes normally the termination detection will be on.